top of page

-A Proposed Energy Storage Project in Santa Cruz County
+A New Energy Storage Project in Santa Cruz County

 Replace carbon-based energy